Has God ever responded to a prayer with complete silence? Or, “Get it yourself”?

 The similarity in each of the prayers is for God to do something the person doesn’t want to do herself.
 I don’t know about you, but God has yet to make me do anything.
 He’s cagey and knows precisely how to get my attention – eventually.
 Jesus never forced anyone to do anything, and obedience to His commandments is how we show our love.
 Obedience is always optional.
 If not, it would be coercion.

 Imagine a robust teenage boy playing video games in the family living room.
 He yells for Mom to please get him something to drink.
-He is thirsty.
-He is in need, but presently occupied.
+The poor thing is thirsty and in need, but presently occupied.
 Mom, will you please satisfy my need and desire?

 The son is perfectly capable of solving his problem, but isn’t motivated enough to stop what he’s doing.
 He’s more interested in the video game than water or soda.
 If it’s not that important to him, why should Mom move his request to the top of her to-do list?